Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 CMEP Program

-Community Members Empowerment Program — nationwide civic training and research.
-738 participants with verified division-level data across all 8 divisions of Bangladesh.
+Community Members Empowerment Program — nationwide civic training and research across all 8 divisions of Bangladesh.

 211/300 constituencies · 8/8 divisions